Relieve eye strain

 One of the ways you can ensure this is by investing in a standing desk converter.
 On top of raising your computer screen to an optimal height for minimal strain on the eyes, these also give you the option to be on your feet while working to combat food coma.

 Alternatively, you can also DIY this setup with a couple of books under your computer – just make sure that it’s as stable as a rock before you place your precious laptop or monitor on it!

-We all know that sun is good for vitamin D and that beach-body tan.
-But here’s a fun fact: they help to maintain good eyesight too, through activating the macula – the part of your retina that deals with clear central vision.
+We all know that the sun is good for getting in some vitamin D and a beachy tan.
+But here’s a fun fact: it helps maintain good eyesight too, through activating the macula – the part of your retina that deals with clear central vision.

 For those who OT past sunset, you can also do the same thing with a lamp.

 Facial masks aren’t the only mask you can add to your vanity table.
-If your eyes are dry, tired and feel like they’re on the brink poppin’, consider a steam eye mask to warm up the eye area to relieve eye fatigue.
-The warm mask will help the muscles around the eyes relax and leave your eyes feelin’ lighter and refreshed.
+If your eyes are dry, tired and feel like they’re on the brink of poppin’, consider a steam eye mask to warm up the eye area to relieve eye fatigue.
+This will help the muscles around the eyes relax and leave your eyes feelin’ lighter and refreshed.

 Image adapted from: MegRhythm Singapore

 Alternatively, you can also take a clean cloth, dip it into warm water, squeeze it dry, and place it over your eyes for a minute.

 It’s important to keep our body well-exercised and the same goes for the eyes.
 After a whole day of staring at documents online, bring a little eye movement into the picture with a quick eye accommodation exercise.